-➤ Direct contact about the complaint with the complainant almost always results in disaster.

-- ➤ Negotiations with the complainant to drop the complaint are almost always reported to the ODC and may result in a separate rule violation. - Even if the complainant notifies the ODC that he wishes to drop the complaint, it will not go away.
-The ODC is obligated to fully investigate with or without the ultimate cooperation of the complainant. - ➤ Do not file a lawsuit against the complainant in response to the complaint.
+- ➤ Direct contact with the complainant about the complaint almost always results in disaster. - ➤ Negotiations with the complainant to drop the complaint are almost always reported to the ODC and may result in a separate rule violation. (if the matter is being handled by the LSBA Attorney-Client Assistance Program, this is different.) - ➤ Even if the complainant notifies the ODC that he wishes to drop the complaint, it will not go away.
+The ODC is obligated to investigate fully, with or without the ultimate cooperation of the complainant. - ➤ Do not file a lawsuit against the complainant in response to the complaint.
 Rule XIX protects complainants and witnesses in the disciplinary process from retaliation in the form of civil suits.
 See Rule XIV, Section 12.
-Doing so constitutes a violation of the Rules of Professional Conduct.
-See Rule 8.4(d). - ➤ If the complainant is a current client, you may wish to withdraw from the representation.
-If so, be mindful of your ethical obligations to properly terminate the representation pursuant to Rule 1.16(d).
-If you do not wish to withdraw from the representation (believing the complaint is a misunderstanding and will ultimately be resolved) you are not prohibited from contacting your client about the representation.
+Doing so likely constitutes a violation of the Louisiana Rules of Professional Conduct.
+See Rule 8.4(d).

+➤ If the complainant is a current client, you may wish to withdraw from the representation.
+If so, be mindful of your ethical obligations to terminate the representation properly pursuant to Rule 1.16(d).
+If you do not wish to withdraw from the representation (believing the complaint is a misunderstanding and will ultimately be resolved), you are not prohibited from contacting your client about the representation.
+But, before making your decision to continue with the representation, you should carefully consider and be mindful of concurrent conflicts of interest under Rule 1.7(a)(2).

-CAVEAT: A decision to continue to represent a client who has filed a complaint against you should be made only after consulting with a lawyer who is an experienced Respondent's counsel.
+CAVEAT: A decision to continue to represent a client who has filed a complaint against you should be made only after consulting with a lawyer who is an experienced Respondent's counsel or LSBA Ethics Counsel.

-C. Should You Hire Counsel?
+D. Should You Hire Counsel?

-If you have to ask yourself this question, then the answer is yes!
+If you have to ask yourself this question, then the answer is "yes!"